NafisaN6/v0-qcti-internship-week-2/README.md

 ---

 ## Deployment Steps
-1. I started with v0.app to generate the initial Next.js project
+1. I connected Github with Vercel and made a repository
-2. I then pushed code to GitHub
+2. I then went with v0.app to generate the initial Next.js project
-3. After making the project, I made some manual changes to improve the structure and accessibility within the website.
+3. I then pushed code to GitHub
-4. I connected GitHub repo to Vercel and deployed the app via default Vercel build
+4. After making the project, I made some manual changes to improve the structure and accessibility within the website.

 ---